Java Canonicaliser Java Canonicaliser

 The first project, to put Java keywords in canonical order, (e.g. public static final), has already been documented elsewhere.

 The next most difficult project is to reorder enum constants in alphabetical order.
 You can’t integrate such a beautification into a standard beautifier since it changes the semantics of a program.
 The ordinal() values will change.
-The ordinals in an SQL database for example would be scrambled to associated with different enum constants.
-There are many cases where that is not a problem, and you do want the enums maintained in alphabetical order.
+The ordinals in an SQL (Standard Query Language) database for example would be scrambled to associated with different enum constants.
+There are many cases where that is not a problem and you do want the enums maintained in alphabetical order.
 This can be a chore. browse SubmissionSite.java source in repository

 The most difficult is to put case statements in canonical order.
-This order is defined as: by ordinal for enums, by numerical value for numeric literals, and in alphabetical order for named constants.
+This order is defined as: by ordinal for enums, by numerical value for numeric literals and in alphabetical order for named constants.
 The case statements above each bit of switch code are sorted in order.
 The blocks of switch code are sorted in order by the value of the first case statement.

 If there is a missing break, a fall-thru, here are two ways to handle it.